 Q. Will the legal cost come out of my compensation?

 A. Yes, but under Queensland law, the legal cost can never exceed the majority of your compensation.
 This means that if your case is successful, you’ll receive most of the damages, with a smaller percentage being used to cover the cost of legal fees.

 Q. What happens if you lose my claim?

 A. You may have to pay for some of the other party’s legal fees if you lose your claim, though you won’t have to pay for any of your own legal fees.

 Where can I get in touch with a Spinal Injury compensation lawyer in QLD?

-The Personal Injury Lawyers will happily discuss your Spinal Injury compensation claim and we've helped clients for over 34 years, so you are in good hands.
+The Personal Injury Lawyers will happily discuss your Spinal Injury compensation claim and we've helped clients for many years, so you are in good hands.
 To speak with one of our Lawyers, you can contact us in person at our Brisbane or Gold coast offices, online or over the phone for free on 1800 958 498.
 Or feel free to chat online with us, email, or let us assess your claim, just press the button below.
 There is no cost, and no obligation.